 All views in a 2D drawing are automatically updated if the 3D model changes, saving a lot of time compared to 2D CAD where changes have to be made manually in all views.

 3D CAD models can also be used for different types of analysis, such as strength analysis.
-These analyses can be used to calculate the stress and deformation in the material at a given load.
+These analyses can be used to calculate the stress and strain in the material at a given load.

 Despite all the benefits of 3D CAD, no CAD solution can replace experience and knowledge of how to design, which is often industry-specific.